Charlotte Street: Notable buildings

-The Scala Theatre, opened 1905, was located on Charlotte Street.
+The Scala Theatre, opened in 1905, was located on Charlotte Street.
 A theatre first stood on the site in 1772.
 From 1865 to 1882, the theatre was known as the Prince of Wales's Theatre.
-The theatre was demolished in 1969, after being destroyed by a fire.
+It was demolished in 1969, after being destroyed by a fire.

 The Fitzroy Tavern at 16 Charlotte Street was built as a coffeehouse in 1883.
 It became famous during the 1920s to the mid-1950s as a meeting place for artists, intellectuals and bohemians, including Dylan Thomas, Lawrence Durrell, Augustus John, and George Orwell.

-The original Channel 4 television channel headquarters were at 60 Charlotte Street, before moving to 124 Horseferry Road in 1994.
+The original Channel 4 television headquarters was at 60 Charlotte Street, before the channel moved to 124 Horseferry Road in 1994.
 The commercial radio station Xfm London originally had its studios in Charlotte Street before moving to Leicester Square.

 Gennaro Contaldo's restaurant Passione was at 10 Charlotte Street between 1999 and March 2009.

-The Charlotte Street Hotel is a boutique hotel that opened in 2000, its interiors decorated modern British art, and located at 15 Charlotte Street.
+The Charlotte Street Hotel is a boutique hotel that opened at 15 Charlotte Street in 2000, its interiors decorated with modern British art.

 The Charlotte Street Gallery is at 28 Charlotte Street.